Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 - The White Sox pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- White Sox pitchers combine to give up the third-most home runs in baseball (185 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (185 total, 1.4 per game).

+- Clevinger (6-6) takes the mound for the White Sox in his 19th start of the season.
+He has a 3.32 ERA in 97 2/3 innings pitched, with 85 strikeouts.

+- His last time out came on Sunday against the Oakland Athletics, when the righty tossed seven innings, surrendering one earned run while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.